max-richter/COVID-19-Lung-CT-Scan-Analysis/README.md

-# COVID-19 Lung X-Ray Analysis
+# COVID-19 Lung CT Scan Analysis
 The goal of this project is to help increase the speed that x-ray images are analyzed while maintaining the diagnosis accuracy.